EyasuTeshome/shifttracker/interviewing/use-your-USP-to-craft-your-elevator-pitch-peer-feedback.md

 ### Instructions

-We give you flexibility in that matter, so use the time as it best fits your schedule.
-We recommend:

 The peer review process follows the following steps:
 - Meet with your learning partner in the Zoom meeting.
 - Exchange your elevator pitches.